- What Is Gastritis In Dogs?

 Acute gastritis in dogs can be caused by many of the same things that cause the chronic form.
 Particularly, eating something they shouldn't.
 This is particularly common with younger dogs, as they have a tendency to get into things and chew indiscriminately.
 This includes things like trash, rotten food, plants, non-edible items, cat litter, and other foreign objects.
 Your dog could also develop acute gastritis as a result of eating toxins like mold, fungus, fertilizer, or scraps of food intended for people.

 If your pet has been vomiting or having other digestive issues for a few days, it's usually nothing to sweat over.
 So long as they aren't exhibiting serious symptoms (excessive vomiting or stomach pain) they should be back to their normal selves in a few days.

 Atrophic gastritis is late-stage chronic gastritis.
-It occurs when your pet has been dealing with gastritis for such a long period of time that serious harm has been done to the inner lining of their stomach.
+It occurs when your pet has been dealing with gastritis for such a long period of time that serious harm has been done to the inner gastric mucosa of their stomach.
 The walls of their stomach become so thin that ulcers and infections are a likely risk, and the glands that aid in digestion could be less effective, leading to long-term issues with processing food.

-What Causes Atrophic Gastritis?
+What Causes Atrophic Gastritis in Dogs?

 Aside from not seeking treatment for chronic gastritis, there is no definite cause for this condition.
 It is generally more common in older dogs that have a harder time fighting off chronic gastritis or have acid reflux disease.

-Is Gastritis Preventable?
+Is Gastritis in Dogs Preventable?